Encharted Cook

 • 💬 Comments

-Basically, it is an ambrosia recipe.
+Essentially, this easy grape salad recipe is a variation of the classic ambrosia fruit salad recipe or the 5-Cup Fruit Salad recipe.
 But instead of being made with several fruits, it is made only with grapes.
 This makes it super simple to shop for the ingredients and to make it.

 I found that the best recipe was to use two kinds of seedless grapes, green and red.
 This gives variety to each bite since green grapes are typically more tart than red grapes.

-Then there is the topping of simply dark brown sugar and chopped pecans.
+Then there is the topping of dark brown sugar and chopped pecans.
 Please don't omit it!

-The brown sugar brings caramel notes to the salad and the pecans that bring crunch are a perfect match in flavor with the brown sugar.
+The brown sugar adds caramel notes to the salad, and the pecans' crunch is a perfect match for the brown sugar's flavor.

-• Cream Cheese - Cream cheese is what makes this dressing creamy.
+• Cream Cheese - Full-fat cream cheese is what makes this dressing creamy.
 Any full-fat brand is delicious.

-• Sour Cream - A good flavored full-bodied sour cream brings a tang to the dressing and lightens the texture of the cream cheese.
+• Sour Cream - A good-flavored, full-fat sour cream brings a tang to the dressing and lightens the texture of the cream cheese.

-• White Granulated Sugar - You will need a small amount of white granulated sugar to sweeten the dressing.
+• White Granulated Sugar - To sweeten the dressing, you will need a small amount of white granulated sugar.
 The amount you will need depends on how sweet the grapes are.
-In general, I think ⅓ of a cup is just the right amount, but that really is my opinion and you can adjust the amount according to your own taste.
+In general, I think ⅓ of a cup is just the right amount, but that really is my opinion, and you can adjust the amount according to your own taste.

-• Chopped Pecans - I love a bit of crunch in a fruit salad and pecans are a natural pairing with dark brown sugar.
+• Chopped Pecans - I love a bit of crunch in a fruit salad, and pecans are a natural pairing with dark brown sugar.
+You can also use walnuts or your favorite nuts.

 Please see the recipe card for the exact quantities.

-Add the red and green grapes and gently fold to coat.
+1. Add Grapes.
+Add the red and green grapes to the cream cheese mixture and gently fold to coat.

-The grapes are completely covered with the creamy whit dressing.
+Process Photo 3 - The grapes are completely covered with the creamy white dressing.

-Put the grape salad in a serving bowl, cover, and refrigerate until serving.
+1. Refrigerate.
+Put the grape salad in a serving bowl, cover, and chill in the refrigerator until serving.

-After washing and destemming the grapes, let them drain on towels and pat them dry.
+♡ After washing and destemming the grapes, let them drain on a cloth or paper towel and pat them dry.

 Make-Ahead & Storage

-You can make this salad a few hours ahead of time and it will keep in the refrigerator for up to 4 days in a covered container.
+You can make this salad a few hours ahead of time, and it will keep in the refrigerator for up to 4 days in a covered airtight container.

 📖 Recipe